Skip to main content

 • “The graphics are nice, it's a very aesthetically pleasing environment and it's just a good all-around way to immerse yourself in an entertaining package.”

-• “My only gripe, if any, is that the world and graphics are a bit simple.
-That may just be the art direction, so to each their own, but I think this game could look better overall with a bit (maybe a lot) more variation in environmental assets.”
+• “My only gripe if any is that the world and graphics are a bit simple; that may just be the art direction, but I think this game could look better overall with a lot more variation in environmental assets.”

 • story